Please ensure Javascript is enabled for purposes of website accessibility

 The completion of the Post-War Modern Residential Heritage Study is a key action set out in Council’s Heritage Action Plan 2020 – a ten-year program to identify and protect Bayside’s heritage for the benefit of current and future generations.

-The draft Post-War Modern Residential Heritage Study has not yet been finalised.
-Council’s consultant has prepared draft detailed Statements of Significances for individual properties and properties within precincts they recommend are included in the Heritage Overlay.
+Council’s consultant has prepared detailed Statements of Significances for individual properties and properties within precincts they recommend are included in the Heritage Overlay.

 Interested members of the community can subscribe to receive updates about the draft Post-War Modern Residential Heritage Study.
 Please select the blue subscribe+ button at this top of this page.